CUBRID/cubrid-manual/en/sql/tuning.rst

 *   You cannot use the index consisting of tab(col1) for optimization.
 *   You also cannot use the index consisting of tab(col3, col1, col2) or tab(col1, col3, col2), because col3 is not located at the back of the column in the **GROUP BY** clause.

-You can use the index if the column condition is a constant although the column consisting of the idex doesn't exist in the **GROUP BY** clause.
+You can use the index if the column condition is a constant although the column consisting of the index doesn't exist in the **GROUP BY** clause.

 .. code-block:: sql